strimzi/proposals/039-auto-rebalance-cluster-scaling.md

         # ... other rebalancing related configuration
 ```

-For handling the auto-approval, a `spec.autoApproval` field, as described by this [proposal](https://github.com/strimzi/proposals/pull/56), would be needed as well.
+For handling the auto-approval, a `strimzi.io/rebalance-auto-approval=true` annotation, as described by proposal [038](https://github.com/strimzi/proposals/blob/main/038-optimization-proposal-autoapproval.md), would be needed as well.
 This proposal was rejected because it pollutes the `Kafka` custom resource with too many details and configuration related to a rebalancing operation when the user wants to specify specific desires compared to the default ones in the Cruise Control configuration.
 To understand how big the configuration for each rebalancing mode could be, [here](https://strimzi.io/docs/operators/latest/configuring.html#type-KafkaRebalance-reference) the options that we support today which could anyway increase in the future.